 Butterflies captured my imagination as a young boy growing up in Brooklyn, New York.
 At the time, small fields still existed in the city and I would go there to watch and marvel at the bejeweled creatures.

 Much later, I was challenged when I arrived to teach high school biology in Pittsburgh, PA only to discover that my city kids could not identify a single bird or butterfly.
 I launched a wetland study unit that led to inevitable wetland field trips.
 I made sure to photograph my brick-and-mortar kids in the wild and devised another classroom technique called “Slide Lab“.
 Soon, Slide Lab was featuring my newest photographs of cattail, wetland, city birds and shortly after, butterflies!

 I came to realize that my macro photographs of butterflies revealed that they were more exquisite than the finest magnificent jewelry.
 Soon after, I set upon my own challenge: I would work to produce photographs of butterflies that were superior to those in butterfly field guides.
 I wanted every photograph to show the eyes in sharp detail, the wings in all their glorious color and make the antennae, limbs and body come alive.

-Tens of thousands of slides and more than fourteen years of field trips later, I am proud to present a treasure trove of butterfly images that range from Pittsburgh and Eatonton, Georgia to Savannah, the Mississippi Delta , Toronto, Phoenix and . . .
+Tens of thousands of slides and more than eighteen years of field trips later, I am proud to present a treasure trove of butterfly images that range from Pittsburgh and Eatonton, Georgia to Savannah, the Mississippi Delta , Toronto, Phoenix and . . .
 Israel.
 These are the butterflies that fly through our neighborhoods.
 I continue to shoot with Fuji slide film, camera hand-held and only photograph wild butterflies.